-Some women are more likely than others to have a stillbirth.
-Reducing your risk factors for stillbirth may help you have a healthy baby.
+Some pregnant people are more likely than others to have a stillbirth.
+Reducing some of the risk factors for stillbirth may help you have a healthy baby.

-Most women who have a stillbirth and get pregnant again have a healthy pregnancy and a healthy baby.
+Most people who have a stillbirth and get pregnant again have a healthy pregnancy and a healthy baby.

 What is stillbirth?

 Stillbirth is when a baby dies in the womb after 20 weeks of pregnancy.
-Most stillbirths happen before a woman goes into labor, but a small number happen during labor and birth.
-Stillbirth affects about 1 in 100 pregnancies each year in the United States; this is about 1 percent of all pregnancies and about 24,000 babies.
+Most stillbirths happen before a pregnant person goes into labor, but a small number happen during labor and birth.
+Stillbirth affects about 1 in 160 pregnancies each year in the United States.

 Risk factors are things that make you at risk for (more likely than others to have) a condition.
-Having a risk factor for stillbirth doesn’t mean for sure that you will have stillbirth.
-But knowing about and reducing your risk factors may help prevent stillbirth from happening to your baby.
+Having a risk factor for stillbirth doesn’t mean for sure that you will have a stillbirth.
+But knowing about and reducing your risk factors may help prevent a stillbirth from happening to your baby.
 Some risk factors are things you can’t change, such as having a stillbirth in a previous pregnancy.
 Other risk factors are things you can do something about, like quitting smoking.
 Talk to your health care provider about what you can do to help reduce your risk factors for stillbirth.

 - Being obese.
 If you’re obese, you have an excess amount of body fat and your body mass index (also called BMI) is 30 or higher.
 BMI is a measure of body fat based on your height and weight.
 To find out your BMI, go to www.cdc.gov/bmi.